 To whet your whistle you might enjoy the summary below of a possible writeup, and the discussion of related student exercises below that.
 At the bottom you'll also find some more technical notes, for which some background in 4-vector analysis may come in handy.
 Extensive notes on use of this strategy with intro-physics classes are already available on the campus wiki for those with a campus ID.Update: This working draft reflects downstream changes as we try to fashion a writeup for wide-accessibility e.g. in a journal like The Physics Teacher.
 Suggestions invited to that end.

-he world is full of motion, but describing it (that's what kinematics does) requires two perspectives: (i) the perspective of that which is moving e.g. "the traveler", and (ii) the reference perspective which ain't moving e.g. "the map".
+he world is full of motion, but describing it (that's what kinematics does) requires two perspectives: (i) the perspective of that which is moving e.g. "the traveler", and (ii) the reference or bookkeeper perspective which ain't moving e.g. "the map".
 Thus at bare minimum we imagine a map-frame, defined by a coordinate-system of yardsticks say measuring map-position x with synchronized-clocks fixed to those yardsticks measuring map-time t, plus a traveler carrying her own clock that measures traveler (or proper) time τ.
 A definition of extended-simultaneity (i.e. not local to the traveler and her environs), where needed for problems addressed by this approach, is provided by that synchronized array of map-clocks.

 We will assume that map-clocks on earth can be synchronized (ignoring the fact that time's rate of passage increases with altitude), but let's initially treat traveler-time τ as a local quantity that may or may not agree with map-time t.
 The space-time version of Pythagoras' theorem says that in flat space-time, with lightspeed constant c, the Lorentz-factor or "speed of map-time" is γ ≡ dt/dτ = Sqrt[1+(dx/dτ)2/c2].
 This indicates that for many engineering problems on earth (except e.g. for GPS and relativistic-accelerator engineering) we can ignore clock differences, provided we imagine further that gravity arises not from variations in time's passage as a function of height (i.e. from kinematics) but from a dynamical force that acts on every ounce of an object's being.
 In that case we can treat time as global, and imagine that accelerations all look the same to observers who are not themselves being accelerated.